PixelsHub/pixelshub-unitynetrooms/docs/Transformations.md

 [Return to main page](../)

-# Transformations
+# Transformations Basics
-Transformation synchronization is expected through built-in Unity Netcode components `NetworkTransform` and derived classes, with a core requirement based around an origin transform that will act as the root reference for any other transform-synchronized object.
+Most transformation synchronization is expected through built-in Unity Netcode components `NetworkTransform` and derived classes, with a core requirement based around an origin transform that will act as the root reference for any other transform-synchronized object.

+> [!NOTE]
+> Specific cases of transformations with custom implmentations will be added for some use cases, such as grab interactions or avatar hand synchronization.

+> [!TIP]
+> The default `NetworkTransform` component is always server authoritative.
+A simple override `NetworkTransformOwnerAuthority` with owner authority is provided.

 ### World Origin
 A scene **must** contain an object with the network singleton `NetworkWorldOrigin` which will act as the root of all synchronized transforms.